Stephen Clemence: Coaching career

-On 2 January 2019, Sheffield Wednesday announced the appointment of Steve Bruce as the club's head coach from 1 February 2019.
-Long-time coaching associates Clemence and Agnew would be in charge of the team until his arrival, from which point Clemence functioned as first-team coach.
-He resigned on 15 July to accept the position of head coach of Premier League club Newcastle United, where he was again accompanied by Clemence and Agnew.
-After Bruce left by mutual consent in October 2021 following a change of ownership, Clemence and Agnew remained in post for a further month until a new permanent manager was appointed.
+On 2 January 2019, Sheffield Wednesday announced the appointment of Bruce as the club's head coach from 1 February, while Clemence and Steve Agnew would be in charge of the team until his arrival from which point Clemence functioned as first-team coach.
+Clemence resigned on 15 July to accept the position of assistant head coach of Premier League club Newcastle United under Bruce, where he would form a part of the coaching staff for 100 games before departing two years later.

 Bruce was named manager of West Bromwich Albion in February 2022, and Clemence and Agnew became his assistants.
-When Bruce was sacked eight months later, his staff left with him.
+When Bruce departed eight months later, his staff left with him.